YuyueminAustin/YuyueminAustin.github.io/_pages/index.md

 author_profile: true
 ---

-Welcome to my personal website!
+Welcome to my personal page!
 I'm YUEMIN YU, an undergraduate student at the [Department of Computer Science, School of Computing and Data Science, The University of Hong Kong](https://www.cs.hku.hk/).

 I am quite interested in some Computer Science research topics, including
 <span style="color: green"> Artificial Intelligence of Things (AIoT),